-- I. Articulate an understanding of social scientists' theories, concepts, and views. - 2.
-Critically evaluate social scientists' theories and perspectives. - 3.
-Formulate insightful questions and apply social scientists' theories and methods to investigate various aspects of the social world. - 4.
-Communicate effectively, both orally and in writing, in a manner appropriate to the social - 5.
-Share their work with others in a manner that reflects an active engagement in their local and global communities.
+- Articulate an understanding of social scientists' theories, concepts, and views. - Critically evaluate social scientists' theories and perspectives. - Formulate insightful questions and apply social scientists' theories and methods to investigate various aspects of the social world. - Communicate effectively, both orally and in writing, in a manner appropriate to the social sciences. - Share their work with others in a manner that reflects an active engagement in their local and global communities.